nightillusions/recruitee-jobs/README.md

 ## Features

-- `departments="UX"` Department filtering: Show only jobs from a specific department
+- `department="UX"` Department filtering: Show only jobs from a specific department
 - `tags="Master,Thesis"` Tag filtering: show only jobs with a specific tag
 - `url="https://example.com/jobs"` Custom Links: Set the URL to which the jobs link to
 - `language="de"` Language selection: Choose the language of the displayed texts